Penn State Health ALS Center uses research to improve patients’ quality of life

 Neurologist and neuromuscular medicine specialist, Penn State Health Neuroscience Institute

-Fellowship: Neuromuscular Diseases, University of Michigan Hospitals & Health Centers, MI
+Fellowship: Neuromuscular Diseases, University of Michigan Hospitals and Health Centers, Mich.

-Residency: Neurology, University of Iowa Hospitals and Clinics, IA
+Residency: Neurology, University of Iowa Hospitals and Clinics, Iowa City, Iowa

-Medical School: University of Florida, College of Medicine, Florida
+Medical School: University of Florida, College of Medicine, Gainesville, Fla.

-Internship: Internal Medicine, University of Iowa Hospitals and Clinics, IA
+Internship: Internal Medicine, University of Iowa Hospitals and Clinics, Iowa City, Iowa

 Connect with Zachary Simmons, MD, on Doximity